Aerial Structures Rehabilitation Project

 En Español

-The Metrorail system includes nearly 20 miles of tracks atop large above-ground aerial structures.
+The Metro system includes nearly 20 miles of tracks atop large above-ground aerial structures.
 These structures allow trains to pass over traffic and various types of terrain.
-Now almost 45 years old, many structures are showing signs of routine aging due to exposure to the elements and supporting Metrorail trains, which can weigh up to 680,000 pounds and pass by every few minutes throughout the day.
+Now almost 45 years old, many structures are showing signs of normal aging due to exposure to the elements and supporting Metro trains, which can weigh up to 680,000 pounds and pass by every few minutes during the day.

-The goal of the Aerial Structures Rehabilitation Project is to reinforce the structural integrity of Metro’s bridges and aerial structures to provide customers with safe and reliable Metrorail service for years to come.
+The Aerial Structures Rehabilitation Project aims to reinforce the structural integrity of Metro's bridges and aerial structures to provide safe and reliable Metrorail service for years to come.

 This project is part of Metro’s 10-year, $15 billion Capital Improvement Program, which advances construction and rehabilitation projects that ensure a state of good repair for critical regional infrastructure.